wenjunyoung/multipose/README.md

 MultiPose
 ======
-The repo is  multi pose estimation for CPU,  GPUs are not need for forward. you can run it in the Intel CPU with WeCam
+The repo is  multi pose estimation for CPU,  GPUs are not need for testing. you can run it in the Intel CPU with WeCam

 Environment
 ===